YAHABOT/trading-sop-v1/SCOPE_V1.md

-# Trading SOP Journal — V1 Scope (Live Testing Edition)
+# Trading SOP Journal — V1 Scope (Muscle Memory Edition)

-This document defines the practical boundaries of Version 1:
+This document defines the boundaries of Version 1, the real-world feedback loop through which it evolves, and the first foundational step required to turn strategy execution into automatic “pencil reflex” behavior.

-- What the tool MUST do from the start
-- What it SHOULD evolve into during real-world use
-- What is intentionally left for later
-- How we iterate (feedback loop based on live sessions)

-V1 is **not** a frozen feature list — it’s a working prototype that improves through daily use.
+V1 is not a fixed feature list —
+it is a live prototype that sharpens itself through daily use.

 ---

+# ⭐ Priority #1 — Identify the Fields Required for Automatic Execution

+Before ANY V1 feature work, UI upgrades, database work, or PDF polishing,
+the FIRST objective of this project is:

+### 1. Identify the exact behaviors that must be measured
+to understand:
+- why I hesitate
+- why I miss valid setups
+- why I avoid risk
+- why I overtrade
+- what breaks my A-game
+- what supports my A-game
+- what emotions block execution
+- what emotions amplify execution
+- and what must be tracked to turn trading into **muscle memory**

+### 2. Compare those behavior-critical fields
+with the fields the journal is currently tracking.

+### 3. Decide:
+- what needs to be **added**
+- what needs to be **removed**
+- what needs to be **refined or replaced**

+### 4. Ensure the journal captures EVERYTHING
+required to evolve from deliberate execution → **automatic execution**,
+the same effortless naturalness as a baby picking up a pencil.

+This **behavioral field audit** is Step 0 and must happen BEFORE
+finalizing the V1 structure.

+---

 # 🎯 V1 Core Goals

-1. Provide a **fast, structured**, no-BS way to journal a full trading session
+1. Provide a fast, structured, no-BS way to journal a full trading session.
-2. Cover the essential fields for:
+2. Capture all fields necessary to move my strategy from conscious effort → **reflex**.
+3. Track:
    - Pre-market preparation
-   - Live session (trades + missed trades)
+   - Live execution (trades + missed trades)
    - Post-market reflection
-3. Generate a **clean structured PDF**
+4. Generate a clean, structured PDF that tells the real story of the day.
-4. Be **easy enough** to use every day without friction
-5. Evolve through real-world feedback (not theory)
+5. Evolve through daily real-world usage — no theoretical design, only practical improvements.

 ---

-# 🧪 How V1 Will Actually Be Built
+# 🧪 How V1 Will Be Built

-**We do not guess features.**
-V1 grows through the daily trading experience:
+V1 evolves through actual trading:

-1. Use the tool live
+1. Use the journal live
-2. Notice friction / missing fields / unnecessary fields
+2. Notice friction, missing fields, or unnecessary fields
-3. Report it
+3. Report the issues
-4. I fix it within the scope of V1
-5. PDF, UI, scoring, workflow — all get tightened over time
+4. The UI, PDF, scoring, and workflow get refined

-V1 = evolving prototype → refined until it feels “natural.”
+5. Iterate until journaling becomes natural & effortless

+The journal becomes the external mirror that reveals:
+**what I do**, **what I avoid**, and **what needs calibration**.

+V1 ends when the tool feels like a natural extension of my trading process.

 ---

-# ✔️ MUST-HAVE Features (V1 baseline)
+# ✔️ MUST-HAVE Features (V1 Baseline)

 ### Pre-Market
-- Levels marked
+- Level marking (PDH/PDL, Asia/London H/L, OB, FVG)
-- Session flow + bias
+- Bias + session flow
-- Trend assessment
+- Trend assessment (HTF → LTF)
 - Confluence zones
+- Baseline emotional state
+- NY impulse expectation
 - IF–THEN scenario builder (add/delete)
-- Baseline emotional state
-- NY impulse expectation (optional)

-### During Trading
+### During Trading — Trades
-#### Trades
 - Add/Delete trade blocks
-- Trade metadata (ID, instrument, session, direction)
+- Full metadata (Trade ID, session, direction, entry type)
-- Entry type (strategy-aware)
-- Result (Win/Loss/BE)
+- Result, PnL, R-multiple
-- PnL, R-multiple, execution score
+- Execution score (0–5)
 - Risk model selection
 - Confluence stack
 - IF–THEN tagging
 - Emotional tagging
-- Behaviour escalation
+- Behaviour escalation:
+  - Trigger → thought → action → consequence
 - Reset protocol
-- Add-on support
+- Add-on positions
 - Screenshot upload
+- What went right
-- What went right / wrong
+- What went wrong

-#### Missed Trades
+### During Trading — Missed Trades
 - Add/Delete missed trade blocks
+- Missed ID
-- Setup type
+- Setup type (Reversal / B+R / Pullback)
 - R missed
+- IF–THEN tagging
 - Emotional tagging
+- Valid vs emotional miss
-- IF–THEN tagging
+- Screenshot upload
 - Reason + lesson
-- Screenshot upload
-- Valid vs Emotional miss

 ### Post-Market
 - Discipline score
 - Execution score
 - Emotional stability
 - Process integrity
-- Overall grade (A–F)
+- Overall rating (A–F)
 - Session summary
 - Emotional review
-- Behaviour patterns
+- Behavior patterns
-- Process review
+- 3 mistakes to avoid
+- 3 wins to repeat
 - Focus for tomorrow

 ### PDF Export
-- Clean structured PDF
+- Clean structured PDF (NOT screenshots)
-- No screenshots of UI
-- Only include fields with content
+- Only include fields with data
-- Organised, readable layout
+- Organized section flow
+- Trades & missed trades summarized
+- Confluences, emotions, IF–THEN included
+- Screenshot thumbnails (optional)

 ---

-# 🟡 SHOULD-HAVE (Added organically during daily use)
+# 🟡 SHOULD-HAVE Features (Added Through Usage)

-These will be added only if real trading reveals the need:
+Added only if live sessions reveal the need:

-- Better confluence organization
+- Better confluence groupings
 - Cleaner tagging UX
 - More intuitive collapsibles
-- Smarter scoring tweaks
+- Scoring model adjustments
-- Screenshot thumbnails
+- Thumbnail previews
-- Session type auto-labeling (later)
+- Session archetype labeling (trend/range/reversal)
-- Micro-optimizations that reduce form friction
+- Low-friction UI optimizations

 ---

-# ⚪ NICE-TO-HAVE (If easy, we add it)
+# ⚪ NICE-TO-HAVE Features

+If they are easy, we add:
 - Emotion color indicators
 - Dropdown presets
 - Confluence favorites
-- UI animations
+- UI/UX polish
 - Light/Dark PDF themes

 ---

-# ❌ Out of Scope (Future versions)
+# ❌ Out of Scope for V1
+### (Including new addition: **TradeZella Audit for Advanced Stats Dashboard**)

-These belong in V1.5–V2:
+These belong to V1.5 → V2 and WILL NOT be built in V1:

-- Full backend
+- Full backend (Supabase integration)
-- Journal history
-- AI summaries
-- AI emotional detection
+- Historical session storage
 - Stats dashboard
+- Setup accuracy analytics
+- Journaling analytics engine
+- AI trade summaries
+- AI emotional pattern detection
+- Screenshot parsing / automatic tagging
-- Auto-categorization of setup
+- Auto-categorization of setups
 - Multi-user system
 - Authentication
 - Cloud sync
+- Mobile app
+- Screenshot annotation

+## 🚨 NEW OUT-OF-SCOPE ADDITION:
+### **Advanced Stats Dashboard (TradeZella-Inspired)**

+Before building any analytics:

+1. We will perform a **full audit** of TradeZella
+   (features, UX, stats, insights, behavioral metrics).
+2. Identify which features genuinely help MY workflow.
+3. Discard the ones that don’t serve automatic execution.
+4. Adopt, adapt, or improve only the parts that add value.
+5. Define a custom analytics layer built specifically around:
+   - Execution consistency
+   - Missed R opportunities
+   - Emotional pattern tracking
+   - Confluence reliability
-- Storage layer
+   - Setup performance
+   - A-game vs non-A-game sessions

+This is a MAJOR project — and must NOT be done in V1.
+It begins after the core journal is stable.

 ---

-# 🧭 How V1 Ends
+# 🧭 How V1 Ends (Definition of Done)

-V1 is “done” when:
+V1 is complete when:

+1. The behavioral field audit is complete
+2. All necessary fields for automaticity are defined
-1. The tool feels natural during live trading
+3. The tool feels natural and frictionless during live usage
-2. The PDF captures the day clearly
+4. The PDF accurately tells the story of performance and mindset
-3. No major workflow friction remains
+5. No major workflow friction remains
-4. All essential psychological & technical elements are covered
-5. The system is reliable and predictable
-6. Improvements slow down because the structure feels right

-This is the “prototype → stable version” moment.
+6. Execution patterns (good and bad) become obvious
+7. Missed setups and emotional loops are visible
+8. The journal supports progressive **muscle memory development**
+9. The structure stabilizes and improvements naturally slow down

+At that point, we enter V1.5 and begin backend + analytics evolution.